azarzosa/in-game-overlay-new/README.md

-# in game overlay
- Fullscreen application overlay for Spotify
+# Fullscreen application overlay for Spotify